 Campers will be screened twice daily - once upon entering and again after lunch.

-All Camp Asia staff and visitors (Parents, Guardians, Helpers, Children) entering the campus will be required to submit a travel declaration, detailing all travel plans between Feb 26 2020 and July 31 2020.
+All Staff and Children entering the campus have submitted their latest travel declaration to Stamford before the end of the school year, detailing all travel plans between Feb 26 2020 and July 31 2020.

 This is mandatory for all staff and visitors, at both camp locations.